 Degree: B.B.A. in Marketing and Corporate Relations

-Bolivar, Coahoma, Desoto, Grenada, Leflore, Panola, Quitman, Sunflower, Tallahatchie, Tate, Tunica, and Yalobusha counties in Mississippi.
+Bolivar, Coahoma, Desoto, Grenada, Leflore, Panola, Quitman, Sunflower, Tallahatchie, Tate, and Tunica counties in Mississippi.

 Need to book a meeting?
 Schedule me here.